Jason Alexander: Personal life

 Alexander performed a mentalism and magic act at The Magic Castle in Hollywood, California, from April 24 to 30, 2006, and he was later named The Academy of Magical Arts Parlor Magician of the Year for this act.
-He won the Academy's Junior Achievement Award in 1989.
+He won the academy's Junior Achievement Award in 1989.

 Charity

 Alexander was the national spokesman for the Scleroderma Foundation, a leading organization dedicated to raising awareness of the disease and assisting those who are afflicted.
 In summer 2005, he appeared with Lee Iacocca in ads for DaimlerChrysler.
 Iacocca did the ads as part of a way to raise money for Denise Faustman's research on autoimmunity.
 Iacocca and Alexander both have loved ones whose lives have been adversely affected by autoimmunity.

-More recently, Alexander has competed on televised poker shows and in various tournaments.
+Alexander competed on televised poker shows and in various tournaments.
 He appeared twice on Bravo's Celebrity Poker Showdown, winning the final table of the 8th season.
 Alexander won the $500,000 prize for the charity of his choice, The United Way of America, to help benefit the New Orleans area.
 Alexander played in the 2007 World Series of Poker main event, but he was eliminated on the second day.
 He returned in 2009, making it to day 3 of the event and finishing in the top 30% of the field.
 Alexander has appeared on NBC's Poker After Dark in the "Celebrities and Mentors" episode, finishing in 6th place after being eliminated by professional poker player Gavin Smith.
 He signed with PokerStars, where he plays under the screen name "J. Alexander".
 In 2021, Alexander competed in a virtual National Poker Tournament, hosted by the Children's Tumor Foundation, to raise money for Neurofibromatosis research.